aio-libs/aiohttp-debugtoolbar/README.rst

 **aiohttp_debugtoolbar** provides a debug toolbar for your aiohttp_ web application.
-Library is dirty port of pyramid_debugtoolbar_ and still in early development stages.
+Library is port of pyramid_debugtoolbar_ and still in early development stages.
 Basic functionality has been
 ported:

 * basic panels
 * intercept redirects
 * intercept and pretty print exception
-* interactive console
+* interactive python console
 * show source code